c0x63c/comfyui-wsl-docker/README.md

 ```

 * .
 Place *.ckpt and *.safetensors in /volumes/models/checkpoints
 * .
-LoRA and LoCoN in /volumes/models/loras
+LoRA and LoCoN and LoHA in /volumes/models/loras

 ## Usage